netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 ### Step Two &ndash; install Vagrant

 To install Vagrant, follow the steps on the [Vagrant download page](https://www.vagrantup.com/downloads.html) for your system.
-Also, on Ubuntu you could install it via your packet manager:
+Also, on Ubuntu you could install it via your package manager:

 ```shell
 apt-get install vagrant